Category: content-middle

 gaslight logo

-Mathew Perry is also depicted in his role as Snug the Joiner, portraying the lion play-within-a-play, “Pyramus and Thisbe”.
-Matthews’ sisters, Rebecca and Hannah are also included in the mural at the far left and far right.
+Matthew Perry #65, is also depicted in his role as Snug the Joiner, portraying the lion play-within-a-play, “Pyramus and Thisbe”.
+Matthews’ sisters, Rebecca Perry #78 and Hannah Perry #78 are also included in the mural at the far left and far right.
 Their father Eric Perry was a major donor to the mural project.

 You can see the latest Gaslight Season of performances here.